gc-proto/experimental/departmental-plans-ministeriels/dp-content-model.md

   </section>
   <section>
     <h2 id="toc05">Research and rationale</h2>
-    <p>Research will be ongoing to determine the best way to present information contained in the Departmental Plans in an accessible and user-friendly way.
+    <p>Research will be ongoing to determine the best way to present information contained in the DP in an accessible and user-friendly way.
 To date, some known issues include non-intuitive headers, repetitive information, and overly complex tables.</p>
     <p>Further improvements will be made incrementally as more research is completed on both the implementation and user experience sides.
 If you&rsquo;re interested in participating in usability testing, please <a href="mailto:DAS.SCN@tbs-sct.gc.ca">reach out to the TBS theme lead(s)</a>.</p>
   </section>
   <section>